 World Population Percentages by Religious Group

 This analysis combines groups with similar theology and history together.
-Barrett is in some cases more concerned with institutional organization than I am.
 For many people who are arguing who has the most popular theology, this organization is more reasonable.

-MonotheistsThe religious beliefs of almost all of the world's people can be grouped into four broad categories.
+MonotheistsThe religious beliefs of almost all of the world's people can be grouped into four broad categories, monotheists, reincarnationists, folk religions, and the unaffliated.
 The largest are the monotheists who worship the God of Abraham.
 These are the Jews, Christians, and the Muslims, and perhaps some other groups.
-These groups include about 53 percent of the world's population and that percentage is increasing because of Islam's growth.
+These groups include about 55 percent of the world's population and that percentage is increasing because of Islam's growth.

-Christians are the largest portion of this group and the largest faith, with one third of the world's population.
+Christians are the largest portion of this group and the largest faith, with a little less than one-third of the world's population.
 Christianity is roughly holding its own as a portion of the world's population.
-At both the beginning and the end of the century Christians were about one third of the human race.
+At both the beginning and the end of the century Christians were about one-third of the human race.
 More on the future growth Christianity and the population of various Christian groups.

 It has been argued that Islam has already passed Christianity if we measure religious activity.
 For example, more people might go to Friday services at Muslim Mosques than Sunday services at Christian Churches.

 ReincarnationistsThe second largest group are the religions of India that are based on reincarnation, mostly Hinduism and Buddhism.
 Buddhism grew out of Hinduism somewhat like Christianity grew out of Judaism.
-These groups have 19% of the world's population.
-Many of the Asian New Religions belong to this group and are related to Buddhism.
-So I give them another percent or two.
+These groups have 22% of the world's population.

-Over the course of the 20th century these religions roughly held their own as a percentage of world population.
-Hinduism is growing slightly slower than world population 1.15% and Buddhism is growing much more slowly .86%.
+Over the course of the 20th century, these religions roughly held their own as a percentage of world population.

-This group is a falling part of world population, particularly the more radical atheists, who have lost almost half their percentage of the population since Communism failed in the Soviet Block countries.
-Outside the communist countries less than one percent of the population fits into the more radical atheist category.
+Both Barrett and Pew agreed that the unaffiliated, non-religious, and anti-religious populations were all a falling portion of the world's population, particularly the more radical atheists, who have lost almost half their percentage of the population since Communism failed in the Soviet Block countries.
+Outside the communist countries, less than one percent of the population fits into the more radical atheist category.
 As Communist governments in China, North Korea, Cuba, and Vietnam lose power the atheist percentage of the world population will drop quickly.

-Because of lower birth rates atheists and agnostics will probably fall even if the communists do not loose any more countries, but as they are more common in the industrialized countries their percentage could rise if the more industrialized countries become a larger portion of total world population.
+Because of lower birth rates atheists and agnostics will probably fall even if the communists do not loose any more countries, but as they are more common in the high income/developed countries their percentage could rise if these developed countries become a larger portion of total world population.

 SummarySo there are two big international religious traditions, the Monotheists with a majority of the world's population, and the reincarnationists with about a fifth.
 Then there two groups that have not bought into these two big traditions, those that do not have a religion, and those that follow ancient tribal or national belief systems.
 Yes, there are perhaps thousands of different religions, but still there are a few dominate beliefs, which makes it far easier to study religion than the simple fact that there are thousands might suggest.